kumpmati/go-tasuku/README.md

 //  → second error
 ```

-To clear any error set by `t.SetError`, you can call `t.SetTitle` before returning from the task.
+To clear any error set by `t.SetError`, you can call `t.ClearError` before returning from the task.

 ### Cancel